Dark574/Retromind/README.md

 Built with **C#** + **Avalonia**.

 ## Status
+IMPORTANT:
+Retromind is currently at version 0.1-alpha.
+Data formats (retromind_tree.json, app_settings.json) can change between releases without a migration path.
+Therefore, use this version more for testing than for a large, long-term library.

 Work in progress.
 Expect breaking changes while features and data formats evolve.

 ## Key features (high-level)